mitranim/jisp/readme.md

 Macros quirks:
   * Macros break when they contain strings with quotes inside them (probably tokeniser).
   * Dot and bracket notation on regexes renders as `[native code]`, use  `(get regex property)` notation for now.
-  * Inconsistency: in macros, ``()` compiles to `[]`, but non-empty lists require two quotes to compile to arrays.
-  * [NYI] Implement spread support for macro calls.
+  * In quoted lists in macros, internal quoted lists have to be double-quoted.
+Todo comprehend and fix.
   * (Not sure if bug, todo review.)
 When passing a non-quoted list to a macro, it's spread out instead of being passed as a list.
-  * To a macro, names are passed as strings and strings as additonally quoted strings; not sure if this is best for all cases.
-This is convenient for embedding with unquoting, but could be unintuitive.
-ToDo put into documentation.

-An empty list `()` resolves to `[]` (should resolve to nothing).
+(Got fixed?
+ToDo check.)

 The parser (?) appends an extra `undefined` to the end of the file if the last line is a comment (got fixed? need to check).